-This tell all flow encyclopedia explains in detail how flow technologies are impacting businesses and improving the way IT organizations around the world are able to more easily manage voluminous amounts of information easier, faster and with more knowledge into the transactions utilizing the network infrastructure.
-Using nearly 150 color illustrations, the book covers what has been accomplished to date with flow technologies such as NetFlow, sFlow and IPFIX.
-It does this by including examples from different vendors and clearly outlines where this message export is going in the next 5 years.
+This tell-all flow encyclopedia explains in detail how flow technologies are affecting businesses and improving the way IT organizations around the world are able to more easily manage huge amounts of information more easily, more quickly, and with more knowledge into the transactions using the network infrastructure.
+Using nearly 150 color illustrations, the book covers what has been accomplished to date with flow technologies such as NetFlow, sFlow, and IPFIX.
+It includes examples from different vendors and clearly outlines where this message export is going in the next 5 years.

 At the first level, this book will satisfy those managers, professionals, and engineers who need conceptual and practical answers to the questions:

 • What are NetFlow and IPFIX (IP Flow Information eXport)?